Skip to main content

 • The considerable pressure on the family courts means children and families continue to be in proceedings for longer since the Covid-19 pandemic.
 We produce quarterly data for the length of time we work with children and families in public law Section 31 proceedings.

-• The latest available figures indicate that on average Cafcass’ involvement in S31 applications (Care and Supervision) in Quarter 3 (October – December 2023) took 43 weeks to conclude.
-In the same period five years ago (October – December 2018) the average duration of Cafcass’ involvement in these cases was 33 weeks.
+• The latest available figures indicate that on average Cafcass’ involvement in S31 applications (Care and Supervision) in Quarter 4 (1 January – 31 March 2024) took 43 weeks to conclude.
+In the same period last year (1 January to 31 March 2023) the average duration of Cafcass’ involvement in these cases was 47 weeks.

 Cafcass private law and public law demand statistics are published on the tenth working day of each month.
 If you have any queries about the statistics, please contact us via our website form.